shelbylimwy/fiftyville-mystery-sql/README.md

-# Fiftyville Mystery with SQL3
+# Fiftyville Mystery with SQL

 ## Summary

-In this project, I solved the fiftyville mystery using purely SQL3 commands to query information from a database called fiftyville.db.
+In this project, I solved the fiftyville mystery using purely SQL commands to query information from a database called fiftyville.db.

 ## Description